containers/podman-desktop-extension-ai-lab/README.md

-# AI Lab
+# Podman AI Lab

-The Podman Desktop AI Lab extension simplifies getting started and developing with AI in a local environment.
-It provides key open-source technologies to start building on AI.
-A curated catalog of so-called recipes helps navigate the jungle of AI use cases and AI models.
-AI Lab further ships playgrounds: environments to experiment with and test AI models, for instance, a chat bot.
+Podman AI Lab is an open source extension for Podman Desktop to work with LLMs (Large Language Models) on a local environment.
+Featuring a recipe catalog with common AI use cases, a curated set of open source models, and a playground for learning, prototyping and experimentation, Podman AI Lab helps you to quickly and easily get started bringing AI into your applications, without depending on infrastructure beyond your laptop ensuring data privacy and security.

 ## Topics